Guardian-Development/AWS_SA_Notes/Notes/VPC.md

 ## VPC Endpoints
 - Provides a way of talking to other AWS services without going out over the internet.
 You do not need a NAT.
 - You add an endpoint to your desired service, such as S3, and this creates a route in your subnet routing table.

+## Extra Notes
+- Security groups can span subnets.
+- Security groups only exist in a single VPC.
+- Create security group that allows required port traffic from the public subnet range, then assign this to private instances that you want to talk to.
+- Use route tables to create network a network route through a NAT (destination 0.0.0.0/0, target your private CIDR subnet).
+- Security group operates at the instance level (first layer of defence) with allow rules only and all rules evaluated before execution decision.
+NACL operates at the subnet level (second layer of defence), supports allow and deny rules with rules being evaluated in numerical order.
+- Default NACL allows all inbound and outbound traffic automatically.
+- Security group can only allow ports from CIDR source ranges, no blocking and not granular.
+- New NACL by default deny all traffic (opposite of default NACL used when no NACL is specified for a subnet).
+- Always want Bastions in multiple subnets for high availability.
+Can use things like auto-scaling to make sure they are available.
+- 2 types of VPC endpoint:
+    - Attach to single instance through elastic network interface.
+    - Attach gateway endpoint, that can have a route created for it in the route table for all instances in the subnet.